krishaamer/green-filter-research/research/literature/sustainability.md

 Keeble (1988) reported in April 1987 (a few months after I was born) that *‘residents in high-income countries lead lifestyles incompatible with planetary boundaries’*.
 While my home Estonia at the time was considered low-income, a small nation on the verge of poverty behind the Iron Curtain occupation of the Soviet Occupy, we now in 2023, have indeed reached high-income status.

-Moberg et al. (2019) reports daily human activites emission contribution on average in France, Germany, Norway and Sweden:
+Moberg et al. (2019) reports daily human activities emission contribution on average in France, Germany, Norway and Sweden:

 | Emission Share | Category |
 |----------------|----------|